Closure of the Vagina (Vaginal Obliteration)

 What To Think About

 The main point of vaginal obliteration is speed and simplicity.
-This procedure is usually best for women with chronic health conditions, because a more extensive or complicated surgery could be dangerous.
+This procedure is usually best for women who have chronic health conditions, because a more extensive or complicated surgery could be dangerous.

 eMedicineHealth Medical Reference from Healthwise